• Skip to content

 What are SSRIs used for?

-SSRIs are used to treat depression, anxiety, OCD and some characteristics of autism, like repetitive or aggressive behaviour.
+SSRIs are used to treat depression, anxiety, obsessive compulsive disorder (OCD) and some autism characteristics, like repetitive or aggressive behaviour.

 Where do SSRIs come from?

 The first SSRI, fluoxetine, was launched in 1987.
 SSRIs rapidly became the most widely used treatment for depression.
-They were also found to be helpful in treating OCD and anxiety.
+They were also used to treat OCD and anxiety.

 Since the 1980s, researchers have tested SSRIs for use with autistic people who also have anxiety and OCD.